shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

-# Code a Simple Dex with SmartPy
+# How to create a DEX on Tezos

 ## Introduction
 In this tutorial, we'll create a simple DEX(Decentralized Exchange) with which we'll understand how to code a DEX and how dexs work in general.